Long Straddle

 General Description

-Entering a long straddle entails buying at-the-money calls and puts at the same strike price.
+Entering a long straddle entails buying an equal number of calls and puts at the same strike (same expiration month).
+It's similar to a long strangle except the strikes are the same instead of staggered.

 The Thinking